rubzip/PoliticalPass/README.md

 # PoliticalPass

-The goal of this project is to apply all tecnologies wich I'm currently learning.
-The objetive is to predict if a (spanish) twitter account is left-wing or right-wing based on most often tweeted words.
+The goal of this project is to predict if a (spanish) twitter personality is left-wing or right-wing based on his tweets.

 The most important files are: